pratikju/servidor/README.md

   - [x] List all the branches in a repository. - GET
   - [x] List a particular branch in a repository. - GET
 - Extra Features
-  - [x] Provide basic authentication
+  - [x] Basic authentication as per flag
-  - [x] Enable ssl connection as per configuration.
+  - [x] Allowing TLS connection as per flag.
-  - [x] Restrict push, pull operations as per configuration.
+  - [x] Restricting push, pull operations as per flag.

-More features will be added in coming hours and also in days to come, to achieve completion.
-I will be updating documentation on regular basis.

 ## Motivation

-While setting up our project a few months back, we had to go through the hastle of setup and configuration needed in GitLab.
+While setting up our project a few months back, we had to go through the trouble of setup and configuration needed in GitLab.
 To do away with all of that in future, I decided to create a git server of my own.
 It will typically help small group of coders, who wish to maintain private repositories within a local network and don't want to do all sorts of setup needed in GitLab and other providers.

 ## Installation

-- Install cmake from brew or apt-get package manager.
+- Install cmake from brew(Mac) or apt-get(linux) package manager.
 To build from source, follow [this](https://cmake.org/install/) link

 - Install libgit2 as follows :
     ```